Lightfoot ousted as Chicago mayor

 “Thank you Chicago!
 Our campaign isn’t over yet and we will be spending the next five weeks talking to the people of our city about the need to elect a leader who is transparent, accountable, collaborative, and who puts public safety at the top of our priorities,” he tweeted.

-Despite being an incumbent in the race, Lightfoot was largely seen as an underdog.
-Recent polling either placed her in a statistical tie with or trailing one of the following candidates: Vallas, Johnson and Rep. Jesús “Chuy” García (D-Ill.).
+Despite her incumbent status, Lightfoot was largely seen as an underdog.
+Recent polling either placed her in a statistical tie with or trailing Vallas, Johnson and Rep. Jesús “Chuy” García (D-Ill.).

 The Chicago mayor’s tenure has at times been colored by contentious relationships she’s had with individuals and groups like the Chicago Teachers Union (CTU).